Our research revolves around a central theme of decision-making in health care.

 For those with a strong economics background, we are very pleased to be able to offer the opportunity to apply for funding through the South East Network for the Social Sciences, covering fees and living expenses for either a three year PhD, or a ‘1+3’ covering our MSc and the PhD.

-Please feel free to either directly contact one of our researchers using their contact details on this website or email Val Knights for more information.
+Please feel free to either directly contact one of our researchers using their contact details on this website or email Charlie Handy for more information.

 We collaborate with fellow academics in a large number of UK, European, North American and Australasian institutions and work closely alongside the Norwich Clinical Trials Unit.
 Other external collaborators include: